How To Use Strong Verbs To Add Punch To Your Writing

 Another tip is to consider using phrasal verbs.
 Verbs like look up, sit down, move on, and get over give an indication of movement from their particles.
 But be careful that they don’t affect the register of your writing.

+You usually write in the present tense in an article or blog post.
 You need to get your message across with powerful active verbs.

-When you want readers to purchase a product or service, replacing the verb buy with get, pick up, snap up, or invest in might be more beneficial.
+When you want readers to purchase a product or service, replacing the verb buy with get, grab, pick up, snap up, or invest in might be more beneficial.

 Summary